 Celtic sea salt

 Different rices absorb different amounts of water.
-Play around with the amount of water until you find the right that you like best for the type of rice that you use.
+The rice packet will give you a guide.
+1.5 cups is usually a good place to start, and play around with the amount of water until you find the right that you like best for the type of rice that you use.

-For every cup of rice, use 1.5 to 2 cups of water (if the rice is washed first use 1 – 1.5 cups).
+For every cup of rice, add 1.5 to 2 cups of water (if the rice is washed and soaked first use 1.25 – 1.75 cups).
 In general, use the larger amount for long-grain rice, the lesser for medium and short.
 More water will give you softer, stickier rice—great for stir-fries.
 Less water will keep the grains more separate and result in firmer rice, a good style for rice salads and curries.

 Put the water on to boil in your kettle.